kokkos/kokkos-core-wiki/Home.md

 able to simply look up how certain capabilities are used in Kokkos

 <!--- Kokkos Documentation "how to" guides will link to README.md files (via
-the kokkos, etc. user) from the main project repos, i.e., Kokkos, Kokkos Kernels, Kokkos Tools --->
+the kokkos, etc. user) from the main project repos, i.e., Kokkos, Kokkos Kernels, Kokkos Tools.
+For development and testing purposes, use the ajpowelsnl user, but update the link after merging into `main`.
+ --->

 ## [Kokkos Documentation "How To" Guide](https://github.com/ajpowelsnl/kokkos/wiki/README)